 We also operate as a Notified Body (n.
 0477) authorised to award EC certification of Medical Devices in accordance with Directive 83/42/EEC through our parent company, Eurofins.

 We can provide wide-ranging support to the whole supply chain to enable the management of regulatory risk, ensure that products get to market quickly and efficiently and that brand reputation is protected.
 In particular, we can provide guidance on

 - On-going compliance

-York EMC Services offers a comprehensive training portfolio with courses and workshops ranging from one-day ‘Essentials’ through to the industry-leading five-day ‘Fundamentals’.
+Eurofins York offers a comprehensive training portfolio with courses and workshops ranging from one-day ‘Essentials’ through to the industry-leading five-day ‘Fundamentals’.
 Subjects include CE Marking, electrical safety, EMC, wireless and radio, and electromagnetic fields (EMF).

 All of our training events are delivered by practising industry experts with many years of practical experience.